-For obtaining the interregional emissions transfers we apply a recursive diagonalization algorithm as described in Böhringer et al. (2011).14 Figure 3 provides an overview of China's interregional emissions transfers as calculated in this study.
-On net, the eastern provinces import about 350 MtCO2 of embodied emissions, i.e. 14% of their territorial emissions.
-Sixty percent of those emissions (212 MtCO2) are embodied in imports from the central provinces and 40% (136 MtCO2) in imports from the western provinces.
-The percentage emissions transfers for individual regions can be much larger than the average.
-For example, the eastern provinces of Zhejiang, Hainan, and Beijing each import embodied emissions which amount to more than 70% of their territorial emissions.
-On the other hand, the central province of Inner Mongolia (Neimenggu) and the western province of Guizhou each export embodied emissions which amount to more than 40% of their territorial emissions.
+For obtaining the interregional emissions transfers we apply a recursive diagonalization algorithm as described in Böhringer et al. (2011).
+Figure 3 provides an overview of China's interregional emissions transfers as calculated in this study.
+On net, the eastern provinces import about 350MtCO2 of embodied emissions, i.e., 14% of their territorial emissions.
+Sixty percent of those emissions (212MtCO2) are embodied in imports from the central provinces and 40% (136MtCO2) in imports from the western provinces.
+The percentage

-13 Although we adopt the emissions-intensity target of the 12th FYP, we do not aim to simulate its future economic impacts.
+&lt;sup>12 Although we adopt the emissions-intensity target of the 12th FYP, we do not aim to simulate its future economic impacts.
 Instead our objective is to gain insights into the relative economic and distributional impacts of different approaches for allocating emissions-intensity targets.
 To better isolate the effects relevant for this analysis, we use a static (instead of a dynamic) CGE framework based on data representing economic conditions for the year 2007.

-14 Böhringer et al. (2011) build a multiregional input-output model based on the GTAP data base and calculate the emissions embodied in international trade.
+&lt;sup>13 Böhringer et al. (2011) build a multiregional input-output model based on the GTAP data base and calculate the emissions embodied in international trade.
 We apply the same method to calculate the emissions embodied in interregional trade in China.
 We refer to Böhringer et al. (2011) for a detailed description of the general methodology.

-Figure 3.
-Emissions transfers between China's provinces.
-Positive numbers indicate a greater share of emissions embodied in imports than those embodied in exports (see Eq.4).
+Fig. 3 Emissions transfers between China's provinces.
+Positive numbers indicate a greater share of emissions embodied in imports than those embodied in exports (see Eq.
+4)